soasis/text/documentation/source/api/propagate_error.rst

 propagate_error
 ===============

-This helper function processes an error for a transcoding operation and shuffles a result through its decode and encode-step :doc:`error handlers</design/error handling>`.
+This helper function processes an error for a transcoding operation and shuffles a result through its decode step and encode step :doc:`error handlers</design/error handling>`.
+Nominally used after a solely decode portion of a transcode operation fails.

+If the user is doing a direct conversion and can simply call the encode portion of the error handler directly, calling this function can be skipped entirely by the user.

-.. doxygenfunction:: ztd::text::propagate_error
+.. doxygengroup:: ztd_text_transcode_helpers
+	:content-only: